Battle of Turtuk: The battle

+While approaching the LoC from the side of Diskit in Ladakh along the Indus River, the sector has the following features in the south-to-north sequence: Bogdang, Chalunka (Chulunkha), Pt 18,402 peak, Turtuk, Tyakshi, Tyakshi Pachathang, Thang - all of which are now in Indian control.
+As of 2025 the villages in the Pakistan-administered area are first Frano and then Thagmus.

 The Indian attack was led by the Major Chewang Rinchen, who had earlier earned an MVC in the 1947 Pakistan War and a Sena Medal in the 1962 China war.

-On the first day, the force advanced to a place called Baigdangdo, driving for 40 km in jeeps and the next 40 km by foot.
+On the first day, the force advanced to a place called Baigdangdo (Bogdang), driving for 40 km in jeeps and the next 40 km by foot.

 The next day, the unit had the option to attack the Pakistani defenses either via the steep mountainous paths or along the Shyok river.
 Major Chewang Rinchen decided to use the mountain paths as the approach along the Shyok river was expected to be well covered by machine gun nests as well as well mined.
 This would also have the benefit of taking the enemy by surprise and avoiding heavy fighting.

 On 8 December, the force captured a Pakistani picquet on the top of the mountain known as Pt 18402.
 A platoon was also tasked to silently approach the back of Pt 18,402 and take control of the Pakistani line of communication.
 From the top of Pt 18402, the entire valley from Turtok and Chulunkha in the West, to the Indian headquarters at Partapur and the airfield at Thoise in the east was visible.

 After this, Major Chewang Rinchen's unit climbed town from Pt 18402 towards the Pakistani camp on the other side.
 When it reached the camp, it was found to have been abandoned and a large stock of supplies and ammunition was captured.